Reidemeister torsion form on character varieties: Introduction

-\begin{theo} Let $v$ be an ideal point of $Y$ and $\Sigma$ be an incompressible surface associated to $v$.
-We suppose that $\Sigma$ is a connected surface splitting $M$ into two handlebodies and that $Y$ contains the character of a representation whose restriction to $\Sigma$ is irreducible.
-Then the torsion $\tor(M)$ has vanishing order at $v$ bounded by $-\chi(\Sigma)-1$. \end{theo} We will say that a surface $S\subset M$ is {\it free} if its complement is a union of handlebodies.
-Many natural constructions yield such surfaces, for example take a knot diagram and consider the checkerboard surfaces (on Figure \ref{noeud} on the left is an example of such a surface).
-If one, say $\Sigma$, is an incompressible non orientable surface in $M$, then the boundary of a neighborhood of $\Sigma$ is orientable, and does split $M$ into two handlebodies, as can be easily seen (both part of its complement retract onto a graph).
+\begin{theorem} Let $v$ be an ideal point of the augmented character variety $Y$ and $\Sigma$ be an essential separating surface dual to $v$.
+We suppose that $\Sigma$ is a union of parallel connected copies $\Sigma_1 \cup \ldots \cup \Si_n$ and that both components of $M \setminus \Sigma_i$ are handlebodies.
+Let us also assume that $Y$ contains the character of a representation whose restriction to $\Sigma$ is irreducible.
+Then the torsion $\tor(M, \Adr)$ has vanishing order at $v$ bounded above by $-n(\chi(\Sigma)+1)$. \end{theorem} We say that a surface $S$ in $M$ is {\it free} if its complement is a union of handlebodies.
+Many natural constructions yield such surfaces.
+For example, take a knot diagram and consider the checkerboard surfaces (for an example of such a surface, see the left-hand side of Figure \ref{noeud}).
+If one of them, say $\Sigma$, is an essential non orientable surface in $M$, then the boundary of a tubular neighborhood of $\Sigma$ is orientable, remains incrompressible and does split $M$ into two handlebodies, as can be easily seen (both part of its complement retract onto a graph).
+In fact, any essential surfaces is free when $M$ is small.
+On the other hand, any essential surface whose class in $H_2(M, \partial M)$ is non zero will be non-separating in $M$.

-We deduce from this theorem an unexpected relation between the genus of the character variety of $M$ and the genus of the incompressible surfaces in $M$.
+We deduce from this theorem an unexpected relation between the genus of the character variety of $M$ and the genus of the essential surfaces in $M$.
 More precisely, suppose that $M$ is a knot complement whose character variety is one dimensional.
-Pick a smooth component of the variety, and assume that each ideal point $y \in Y$ corresponds to an incompressible surface $\Sigma_y$ that verifies the hypothesis of the theorem.
-Furthermore assume that the Alexander polynomial of $M$ has only simple roots.
+Pick a smooth component of the variety, and assume that each ideal point $y$ in its smooth projective model $Y$ corresponds to an essential surface $\Sigma_y$ that satisfies the hypothesis of Theorem \ref{theo:IntroIdeal}.
+Let us further assume that the Alexander polynomial of $M$ has only simple roots.
 Then